winwiz1/crisp-react/README.md

 * Containerisation.
 Docker multi-staged build is used to ensure the backend run-time environment doesn't contain the client build-time dependencies e.g. `client/node_modules/`.
 It improves security and reduces container's storage footprint.

-    - As a container deployment option suitable for a demonstration, you can build and deploy the container on Cloud Run.
+    - As a container deployment option suitable for a short term demonstration, you can build and deploy the container on Cloud Run.
 The prerequisites are to have a Google Cloud account with at least one project created and billing enabled.<br/>
 [![Run on Google Cloud](docs/cloudrun.png)](https://deploy.cloud.run?git_repo=https://github.com/winwiz1/crisp-react)<br/>
 The build will take a while due to free Cloud Shell using a free cloud VM with modest specs.
 After the build and deployment are finished you can click on the provided link and see the page rendered by the client.<br/><br/>
 :heavy_exclamation_mark: It is highly recommended to delete the created service when the demo is finished.
-The explanation why this is needed can be found in the [Containerisation](#containerisation) section.
-Delete the service by executing the following command:<br/>
+The explanation why this is needed can be found [there](#cloud-run-considerations).
+Delete the service using the command:<br/>
 `gcloud run services delete crisp-react --platform=managed --region=us-central1 --project=<project-name>`<br/>
 It can be conveniently executed from the Cloud Shell session opened during the deployment.
 Update the `region` with the one chosen during the deployment and replace `<project-name>` with your project name.
 Alternatively delete the service using Cloud Run [Console](https://console.cloud.google.com/run).